bensku/Skript/README.md

 Please see our [contribution guidelines](https://github.com/SkriptLang/Skript/blob/master/.github/CONTRIBUTING.md) before reporting issues.

-## A Note About Addons
+## A Note About Add-ons
-We don't support addons here, even though some of Skript developers have also developed their own addons.
+We don't support add-ons here, even though some of Skript developers have also developed their own add-ons.

 ## Compiling
 Skript uses Gradle for compilation.
 Use your command prompt of preference and